Pine Mountain Settlement School

 Morris, Glyn.
 A Guidance Program for Rural Schools.
 Chicago: Science Research Associates, 1955.
 Print.

 Morris, Glyn.
-“Rural Guidance: It’s Special Problems.”
+“Rural Guidance: Its Special Problems.”
 Vocational Guidance Quarterly.
 3.2 (1955): 35-37.
 Print.
 (See above for first printing.)

 1958